cloudevents/spec/discovery.md

 the presence of the `id` and `epoch` attributes are OPTIONAL.
 If `id` is present then it MUST be retained as a result of this operation and any existing Service with that `id` MUST be replaced.
-If `epoch` is present then the `epoch` value of the resulting Service MUST be the larger than the maximum of the incoming Service and any existing Service with that same `id`.
+If `epoch` is present then the `epoch` value of the resulting Service MUST be larger than the maximum of the incoming Service and any existing Service with that same `id`.
 If either attribute is not present then the Discovery Endpoint MUST assign appropriate value to the missing attribute.